ivan-shaporov/BlazorAzureBlobBrowser/README.md

 az storage cors add --methods GET HEAD OPTIONS POST --origins '*' --allowed-headers '*' --exposed-headers '*' --services b --account-name $StorageAccountName --max-age 3600
 ```

 Update `appsettings.Debug.json` in the `wwwroot` directory setting storage account name and a container name in that storage account.

 Restart the application and login.
-The list of blobs in the configured container should show up on the web page. **Note:** it may take couple of minutes before the permissions propagate.
+The list of blobs in the configured container should show up on the web page.
+Blobs with names ending with .jpg will be shown as images, .mp4 blobs will be shown as videos, .txt blobs will be displayed with their content and all other types will be listed as blob names. **Note:** it may take couple of minutes before the permissions propagate.

 **Note:** Sometimes local build caches some files preventing the app from working if there were incompatible changes in the Azure.
 Deleting `bin` and `obj` directories will fix that particular issue.

 ## Deployment

 Create `appsettings.Release.json` from `appsettings.json` and update similar to `appsettings.Debug.json` with the release values.

+Build and deploy the project accordingly to your hosting platform.

 After deploying the Application go to the
 Azure Portal > Azure Active Directory > App Registrations blade > Authentication blade > Single-page application section.